Prince-Aslan/PowerBI--Maji-Ndogo-Water-Project/README.md

 I tracked the total budget against project completion for vaious states respectively, analysed crime related events, Queue patterns, etc in addressing Maji Ndogo’s water crisis.

-* Note: To view the Analysis and Dashbard for this project, Kindly download each file and view them using Power BI
+* Note: To view the Analysis and Dashboard for this project, Kindly download each file and view them using Power BI